turingschool/backend-curriculum-site/module2/lessons/cart_implementation.markdown

 Sure enough, that gets us to a new error where now our test is looking for "Backpack: 1" and not finding it on our page (because we're still displaying "Backpack: 0" since it's hard coded).

-I could potentially pass in a count specifically to use in that slot, but it's starting to feel like I'm doing a lot with this backpack.
+We could potentially pass in a count specifically to use in that slot, but it's starting to feel like I'm doing a lot with this backpack.
 More than should probably just be handled in the controller.
 What I *really*, more than anything want to do here is to have some sort of an object that I can call `#total` on to get the number of objects in the backpack.
 I don't have a model to use, but that doesn't stop me from creating a `Backpack` PORO.
 The question becomes where to start and what to refactor.

 Since we're thinking of implementing this here in the view, let's start there with how we'd *like* this object to behave.
 Change the new line that we added to the view to the following: